-We hereby notify you that the Annual Meeting of Stockholders (the "Annual Meeting") of Sohu.com Inc. will be held at Sohu's offices at Level 12, Vision International Center, No. 1 Unit Zhongguancun East Road, Haidian District, Beijing 100084, People's Republic of China, on Thursday, May 12, 2005 at 10:00 a.m., Beijing time, for the purpose of considering and acting upon the following matters, all as described in the accompanying Proxy Statement:
+We hereby notify you that the Annual Meeting of Stockholders (the "Annual Meeting") of Sohu.com Inc. will be held at Sohu's offices at Level 12, Vision International Center, No. 1 Unit Zhongguancun East Road, Haidian District, Beijing 100084, People's Republic of China, on Friday, June 9, 2006 at 10:00 a.m., Beijing time, for the purpose of considering and acting upon the following matters, all as described in the accompanying Proxy Statement:

-- 1) To elect four directors, each to serve for a two-year term; - To approve an amendment to Sohu's 2000 Stock Incentive Plan to (a) increase the number of shares of common stock authorized for issuance under the plan from 8,000,000 to 9,500,000 and (b) provide for direct purchases of Sohu common stock by directors, officers, employees, consultants and advisors under the plan; and - To ratify the appointment of PricewaterhouseCoopers Zhong Tian CPAs Limited Company as Sohu's independent auditors for the fiscal year ending December 31, 2005;
+- 1) To elect two directors, each to serve for a two-year term; - 2) To approve an amendment to Sohu's 2000 Stock Incentive Plan to include restricted stock units among the types of incentives that may be granted to Sohu's directors, officers, employees, consultants and advisors under the plan; and - To ratify the appointment of PricewaterhouseCoopers Zhong Tian CPAs Limited Company as Sohu's independent auditors for the fiscal year ending December 31, 2006;